Tyrn/wei/the-insider-en.typ

      He spun to Bemish.

-     "Choose, Terence - this guy or the controlling stock block of BOAR."
+     "Choose, Terence---this guy or the controlling stock block of BOAR."

      The  single second, that  passed by,  seemed like  eternity to Ashinik.
 Then the Assalah general director pushed the gun,  pointed at  him, away and